Opening of former Cohoes Community Center, now Gateway Sports, delayed due to COVID-19

 COHOES, N.Y.
-(NEWS10) The reopening of the former Cohoes Community Center, now the Gateway Sports Complex, has been delayed due to the coronavirus.
-The new owners say they’ll be ready to open once the government lifts coronavirus restrictions on gyms.
+(NEWS10) — The reopening of the former Cohoes Community Center, now the Gateway Sports Complex, has been delayed due to the coronavirus.
+The new owners said they’ll be ready to open once the government lifts coronavirus restrictions on gyms.

 When the nearly 50-year-old Cohoes staple closed in 2018 because of financial hardship, it left a gaping hole in children’s and senior programs in the city.
 Now newly renovated, the community continues to miss out because of the pandemic.